mpnally/Terrifically-Simple-JSON/README.md

 For other datatypes,
 we must state explicitly which notation we're using, or rely on out-of-band knowledge.

+## Not a media type?
+Really?

+I may be on shaky ground here.
+I do not think the 3 constraints indicate a new media type—the opposite, actually, they emphasize using JSON directly instead of using it to build your own media type— but it would be reasonable to say that `_id`, `_idRef` and `_idRefNotation` together constitute the definition of a media type.
+For `_id`, I might be able to argue that it is just part of the data, not the representation format, and therefore doesn't warrent a media type, but it's hard to make that case for `_idRefNotation`.

 ## Full Disclosure

 If you know RDF, you will recognize that Terrifically Simple JSON is a proprietary format for a loose interpretation of the RDF data model.